Squamous Cell Carcinoma (SCC) Lung Samples

 - X-rays: X-rays can show a tumor in the lungs

-- Sputum cytology: In this test mucus is used from coughing to see if there are cancerous cells
+- Sputum cytology: In this test, the doctor uses mucus from coughing to see if there are cancerous cells

-- Bronchoscopy: In this test the lungs are examined using a lighted tube that’s passed down the throat and into the lungs
+- Bronchoscopy: In this test, the doctor examines the lungs using a lighted tube that’s passed down the throat and into the lungs

 - Mediastinoscopy: In this test a doctor may make an incision in the neck and surgically remove a tissue samples from lymph nodes